QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 produce a configuration that can be subject to YANG validation and applied by the server.

-Conceptually, template expansion is a generic (data-model independant) pre-processor to a server's backend that knows nothing about templates.
+Conceptually, template expansion is a generic (data-model independent) pre-processor to a server's backend that knows nothing about templates.
 That said, a server wishing to optimize internal memory usage to enable higher performance and scability may have a backend that is template-aware.